How to stay safe when taking Uber or Lyft

 Meanwhile, public safety experts and the companies themselves have issued a number of safety tips for passengers.

-Here are some of the best, according to Safety.com, a site that highlights personal-safety research and home-security reviews.
+Here are some recommendations from Uber and from Safety.com, a site that highlights personal-safety research and home-security reviews.

 1. Wait for your ride in a safe place.